Jzhyang1/Monomer/Use.md

 Additional options include

- - `-multiline` for several lines of shell script, to be executed at the entry of
+ - `-multiline` for several lines of shell script, to be executed at the entry of the character produced when typing *ctrl+Z*.
+This will
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODgzODMwNzg1LDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbMTE3NDg0OTYyMiw3MzA5OTgxMTZdfQ==
 -->